toshiouchi/MyOriginalWav2Vec2.0/README.md

 Changes of Context Network

-The context network of the original Wav2Vec2.0 constitute of Transoformer Encoder, a context network of my original Wav2Vec2.0 constitute of Transformer Encoder, Downsampler, Transforemer Decoder.
+The context network of the original Wav2Vec2.0 constitute of Transoformer Encoder, on the other hand a context network of my original Wav2Vec2.0 constitute of Transformer Encoder, Downsampler, Transforemer Decoder.
 Inputs of Transformer Decoder are an output of Transformer Encoder as source input and a calculation amount as target input by downsampling the Transformer Encoder output.

 A learning of pre-training